 Buy potting soil or mix substrates?

 There are different possibilities regarding the choice of substrate.
 There is special potting soil for indoor plants on the market that is enriched with important nutrients and minerals.
 Alternatively, substrates themselves can be mixed together.
-A mixture of compost, sand and peat or coconut fiber is suitable for this.
+A mixture of compost, perlite, biochar and coconut fiber are suitable for this.
 It is important to use peat-free potting soil, because draining peat emits a lot of CO2 and destroys entire habitats of special plant and animal species.

 Step by step: This is how your plants will grow